 We only test hair for metals and minerals at this stage.
 Why?
 Metals like Lead, Mercury, Arsenic are known to be toxic, metabolically disruptive, neurologically harmful, particularly for children and indeed are carcinogenic.
 There is no ambiguity there.
 Even Gadolinium and Titanium are being used more frequently in medicine and dentistry, yet research shows serious side-effects and indeed legal class actions (Gadolinium) have been instigated as a result.

-Toxtest and Environmental Analysis Laboratory (EAL), a NATA certified laboratory and division of Southern Cross University in Lismore, NSW, Australia, collaborate to provide affordable Hair, Water, Soil and Dust testing for the public.
+Toxtest and Environmental Analysis Laboratory (EAL), a NATA certified laboratory (Number:14960) and division of Southern Cross University in Lismore, NSW, Australia, collaborate to provide affordable Hair, Water, Soil and Dust testing for the public.
 Result presentation is visually rich, informative and prioritises human health.
 The Hair Test analyses 32 heavy metals & minerals.
 Our sister site, Toxno, provides extensive exposure route and health effects information for all chemicals tested.

 EAL Managing Director

 Support from OS: (+61) 4 39 54 7788

 Business Name: Toxtest